owenstranathan/owenstranathan.github.io/posts/2020-01-08-keeping-in-touch.md

 straight in front, on the next (mis)adventure.
 And this kind of makes me a piece of shit.
 But I don't mean to be.

 Today I wrote 3 emails to people I've not spoken to in a while.
 Of the 3, 2 were because I needed something from these people.
 That really makes me a piece of shit.
-In fact I only wrote third because the first 2 made me realize just how bad at staying in touch I am.
+In fact I only wrote the third because the first 2 made me realize just how bad at staying in touch I am.
 Piece of shit.

 I want to have life long friends that I keep in close touch with.
 I want to call my buddy and just ask how they're doing (and actually care) but I don't (call or care).
 Of course when I stop and think about it I do care, and I do call, and I try to be a good friend and have good friends.